 - Equipment Choice: Using specialized plows for speed and effectiveness.

-We also try to do most of our plowing during times when there are fewer cars and people around, like overnight or early in the morning.
-This makes it safer for our crew and allows us to work more quickly without interruptions.
-It’s all part of making sure your parking lot is safe and accessible for everyone, keeping your business running smoothly.
+We also try to do most of our plowing during low-traffic hours, like overnight or early morning.
+This keeps our crews safer and lets us work more quickly without interruptions — all part of making sure your commercial property is safe and accessible for everyone.

-When a big snowstorm hits St. Cloud, you’ve got to think about when to get the plows out there.
-It’s not just about waiting for the snow to stop.
-Sometimes, you need to get out there while it’s still coming down.
+When a big snowstorm hits St. Cloud, timing matters as much as technique.
+It’s not just about waiting for the snow to stop — sometimes you need to get out there while it’s still coming down.

-Waiting until the storm is completely over can sometimes be a mistake.
-If you get a foot of snow overnight and wait until morning, you’ve got a huge mess to deal with.
-Plus, cars might have already parked, making it harder to plow effectively.
-Getting out there periodically during the storm is often the best approach.
-It breaks up the accumulation, making it easier to manage and preventing deep drifts from forming.
-Think of it like shoveling your driveway – doing a little bit every few hours is way easier than tackling a mountain of snow all at once.
+Waiting until a storm is completely over can be a mistake.
+A foot of overnight snow left until morning becomes a much bigger mess, and cars may have already parked, making it harder to plow effectively.
+Getting out there periodically during the storm is often the best approach — it breaks up accumulation and prevents deep drifts from forming, the same way shoveling a little every few hours beats tackling a mountain of snow all at once.

-Continuous clearing is the name of the game for many businesses, especially those that can’t afford to shut down.
-Imagine a grocery store or a hospital – they need access no matter what.
-For these places, having a snow removal plan that involves frequent plowing, even multiple times during a single storm, is key.
-It keeps the parking lot usable and safe for customers and employees throughout the event.
-It might cost a bit more upfront, but it can save a lot in lost business and potential accidents.
+Continuous clearing matters most for businesses that can’t afford to shut down, like grocery stores or hospitals.
+For these properties, a snow removal plan with frequent plowing — even multiple times during a single storm — keeps the lot usable and safe throughout the event.
+It may cost more upfront, but it can save far more in lost business and prevented accidents.

 | Snowfall Accumulation | Recommended Plowing Frequency |